Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 Then, point your browser to [http://localhost:8080](http://localhost:8080) and see a welcome page with some demos running out of the box.

+## Kubernetes Deployment

+To deploy the Lightstreamer Kafka Connector to a Kubernetes cluster, use the [Lightstreamer Helm Chart](https://github.com/Lightstreamer/helm-charts), which provides built-in support for the Kafka Connector through the `connectors.kafkaConnector` values section.

+The Helm Chart handles provisioning, connection setup, topic routing, field mapping, schema registry integration, and logging — all configured declaratively through Helm values.
+Multiple provisioning methods are available, including the official [Lightstreamer Kafka Connector container image](https://github.com/orgs/Lightstreamer/packages/container/package/lightstreamer-kafka-connector).

+For the full deployment guide, see [Deploying Lightstreamer Broker to Kubernetes](https://github.com/Lightstreamer/helm-charts/blob/main/DEPLOYMENT.md), and in particular the [Kafka Connector](https://github.com/Lightstreamer/helm-charts/blob/main/DEPLOYMENT.md#kafka-connector) section for connector-specific configuration.

 ## End-to-End Streaming

-Once the Lightstreamer Kafka Connector is up and running—whether deployed manually or using Docker—it's time to publish events and connect a Lightstreamer consumer to experience a basic *end-to-end* streaming flow in action.
+Once the Lightstreamer Kafka Connector is up and running—whether deployed manually, using Docker, or on Kubernetes—it's time to publish events and connect a Lightstreamer consumer to experience a basic *end-to-end* streaming flow in action.

 ### Connect a Kafka Producer